The depends_on Meta-Argument

 A good example of this is in an Application Security configuration exported with the cli-terraform (opens in a new tab).

-module (we'll soon talk about modules) acts as a container for all security-related configurations.
+The security module (we'll soon talk about modules) acts as a container for all security-related configurations.

 When you activate a security configuration, you want to ensure ALL security controls are properly configured first.
 In other words nothing in activate-security will proceed until the entire security module is complete